Roberto Luongo: International play

 Leading up to the 2010 Winter Olympics, to be held in Luongo's NHL hometown of Vancouver, Luongo and Brodeur were considered locks to be named to the national team heading into the summer orientation camp in August 2009 and speculation began as to who would be appointed the starting position.
 On December 31, 2009, Luongo was selected to Team Canada, along with Brodeur and Marc-André Fleury of the Pittsburgh Penguins as the three goaltenders.
 Luongo was given the start for the first game against Norway.
 He recorded his first Olympic shutout, making 15 saves in an 8–0 win to open the tournament.
-After Brodeur surrendered four goals in a 5–3 loss to the United States in their final preliminary game, Luongo replaced him as the starting goalie.
+After Brodeur surrendered four goals in a 5–3 loss to the United States in their final preliminary game, Luongo replaced him as the starting goaltender.
 He helped Canada to four consecutive single-elimination game wins against Germany, Russia, Slovakia and the United States to capture the gold medal.
 During the semifinal against Slovakia, Luongo made a game-saving stop against Canucks teammate Pavol Demitra with nine seconds to go in regulation.
 With Slovakia's goaltender pulled and down by a goal, the puck bounced to Demitra by the side of the net.
 Out of position, Luongo managed to get his glove on the puck, deflecting it away from the net and preserving the win.
 In the subsequent gold medal game, Luongo made 34 saves in Canada's overtime win against the United States.

 The following month, Luongo carried the torch into Robson Square in Downtown Vancouver for the 2010 Paralympics on March 11, 2010.

 Four years later, Luongo was selected to Team Canada for his third straight Olympics.
 Heading into the Sochi Games as the incumbent starter, there was much debate among the media as to whether he or Montreal Canadiens goaltender Carey Price would play most of Canada's games.